polarityio/axonius/README.md

 The integration includes a custom hostname entity type that will match on strings that are between 5 and 25 characters and contain only valid hostname characters (i.e., lowercase and uppercase "a-z", digits "0-9", and a dash "-").

+Custom hostname matches include partial matches on the hostname.
+For example, if you search on the string `server`, then it will match hostnames that include `server` in them such as `server-01`, `server-02`, `server-03`, etc.

 | ![device lookup example](assets/overlay-ip.png) | ![user lookup example](assets/overlay-email.png) |
 |---|---|
 |*Lookup Device by IP* | *Lookup User by Email* |